-More information from Finnish institute for health and welfare https://thl.fi/en/web/infectious-diseases-and-vaccinations/what-s-new/coronavirus-covid-19-latest-updates/transmission-and-protection-coronavirus
+More information from Finnish institute for health and welfare.

-Please, do not enter the appointment even with slight symptoms of flu or an upset stomach!
+Do not come to the clinic if you have any, even mild, symptoms of the flu or an upset stomach.
 Remember to cancel your appointment.
-In case you need a certificate for sick leave to be shown at your work placement, please, contact the student nurse by phone.
+If are on work placement and you need a doctor’s certificate for illness, contact your public health nurse by phone.